tesla121/EC-CC/README.md

 ------------

-More of this can be found in the paper "A Revisit to the Source Identification Problem under Classical Graph Centrality Measures".
+More on this can be found in the paper "A Revisit to the Source Identification Problem under Classical Graph Centrality Measures".